NinjaSciurus/L13_PC_Print_App/README.md

 # L13 Label Printer

-A small Windows desktop app for the **Luck Jingle L13 / DP-L13** mini label maker (sold under many names — AiYin L13, SilverCrest 5890, Tronic 6326, "Fichero" / "Pocket Printer" egg printer) with firmware V3.08.
-It talks to the printer directly over **Classic Bluetooth (RFCOMM)** — no vendor app required — renders text or an image to the printer's 96‑dot head, and prints it with a live preview and progress bar.
+A small Windows desktop app for the **Luck Jingle L13 / DP-L13** mini label maker (sold under many names: AiYin L13, SilverCrest 5890, Tronic 6326, "Fichero" / "Pocket Printer" egg printer) with firmware V3.08.
+It talks to the printer directly over **Classic Bluetooth (RFCOMM)** so no vendor app is required.
+It renders text or an image to the printer's 96‑dot head, and prints it with a live preview and progress bar.

-It grew out of a reverse‑engineering session — the full protocol write‑up is in [`docs/PROTOCOL.md`](docs/PROTOCOL.md).
-In great parts vibe-coded using Opus 4.8 (Extra).
+It grew out of a reverse‑engineering session.
+The full protocol write‑up is in [`docs/PROTOCOL.md`](docs/PROTOCOL.md).
+This project is in great parts vibe-coded using Opus 4.8 (Extra).

 ## Screenshots